Travel in Austria

 You can also rent an audio guide for €4 in the reception hall.
 In addition, you receive a brochure with all the stations included in the audio guide.

 The main building of the university is about a two-minute walk from the Schottentor underground station.
 The purple line, U2, stops there.
 The station is called Schottentor – Universität.
 After getting off the train, you need to go up the escalators and continue towards the shopping area in the station.
-After going up to the shopping area, you need to walk along the tram tracks towards the escalators that are on the far side (there is a pizza and shawarma stand nearby).
-After going up these stairs, you are right in front of the university building.
+From there, walk along the tram tracks toward the escalators on the far side (near the pizza and shawarma stand).
+After you reach the top of those stairs, you’ll be right in front of the university building.

 Another way to get there is by tram.
 There are many lines that reach the Schottentor station.
 The lines are: 37, 38, 41, 42, 43, 44, 1, 71, D. All stop at the station, and from there it is about a two-minute walk.